 Booking Your Capitol Reef Lodging

 Ready to see these incredible petroglyphs for yourself?
 First, you’ll need to book your Capitol Reef lodging.
 While there are a variety of places to stay near Capitol Reef, Cougar Ridge provides easy access to the park.
 It also offers a variety of amenities to enhance your trip.
-Whether you’re planning a group trip and opt to book the Lodge or want a more intimate trip with your close family in one of our private Villas, we have an option for everyone!
+Whether you’re planning a group trip and opt to book The Grand Lodge or want a more intimate trip with your close family in one of our private Villas, we have an option for everyone!

 When you book today, you can enjoy 20% off your stay of 3 nights or more!
 Book today to stay at the best and closest Capitol Reef lodging, making it easy to see the park’s incredible petroglyphs, hike the many trails, or enjoy easy access to the region’s stunning scenic drives.